novafacing/patches/docs/index.md

 ## Dependencies

-Patches uses the following libraries and packages, each for their intended purpose:
+PyPatches uses the following libraries and packages, each for their intended purpose:

 - archinfo: For architecture information about the binary's architecture
 - cle: For loading, segment/section information, symbols